28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Volunteer Park

 If you’re into action movies and martial arts, set aside time to visit Lake View Cemetery.
 Connected to the park’s north end, the cemetery is the final resting place of Bruce Lee.
-Although raised in Hong Kong, the famed film star spent several years studying and teaching martial arts in the city.
+Although he was raised in Hong Kong, the famed film star spent several years studying and teaching martial arts in the city.

 Roam around Discovery Park